Atlanta Food Poisoning Lawyers

 - Schools, nursing homes, or other organizations that serve food

-Get Expert Legal Help From A Food Poisoning Injury Attorney
+Get Expert, Legal Help From Our Atlanta Food Poisoning Lawyers

 Van Sant Law, LLC is a personal injury firm with extensive experience in handling food poisoning claims.
 Foodborne illness cases can be extremely complex and often require expert testimony from medical specialists.
 During your case, we must prove that the manufacturer or seller of the food was negligent in processing or selling the food, that the negligence resulted in the contamination, and that the contamination caused injury.

-Our firm of food poisoning claims attorneys will conduct a thorough investigation of your case and provide the competent legal counsel and representation that you need when seeking damages for your injuries.
+Our Atlanta food poisoning law firm will conduct a thorough investigation of your case and provide the competent legal counsel and representation that you need when seeking damages for your injuries.
 Personal injury benefits may include compensation for lost wages, medical bills, pain and suffering, and other losses.
 Contact us today to discuss your case.

-Please refer to our other Food Poisoning page for important and helpful information:
+Please refer to our page on Types of Foodborne Illnesses for important and helpful information.